Chalarangelo/30-seconds-of-code/snippets/size.md

 tags: object,array,string,intermediate
 ---

-Get size of arrays, objects or strings.
+Gets the size of an array, object or string.

 Get type of `val` (`array`, `object` or `string`).
 Use `length` property for arrays.